 To facilitate the use of the continuous tubing, we built an earthbag loader based on a design by Kaki Hunter and Doni Kiffmeyer (authors of the excellent book, Earthbag Building), which uses a maple syrup bucket with the bottom removed and an insert made from a length of sonno-tube.
 The tubing is pulled onto the sonno-tube like a giant sock, with the “toe” of the sock pulled through the hole in the bucket.
 The pressure between the sonno-tube and the bucket prevents the tubing from continuing to pull through, unless the person loading the bags lifts the sonno-tube to allow more slack into the bag.

 The material is added into the tube until the “shookler” (that’s a technical term!) determines that the desired amount of material is in the tube, and more tube is released.
 Behind the shookler is a tamper, who applies the tamping force that compresses the material until it has reached its limit and the proper level.
 We use a laser level to ensure that the top of the bag is at a consistent height.
+We contacted a professional company that knows what they are doing when it comes to the art of laser cutting, the Dallas laser cutting services— ready to serve you 24/7.

 Between each course of earthbag, a run of barbed wire is used to prevent the bags from sliding against one another.
 In the case of this building, we required three courses of earthbag.
 This was topped with a 2×8 sill plate on which the floor joists will be fastened.
 The sill plate is attached to the bags with long spikes as well as tie straps at regular intervals.